 They are generally the toughest part of the sleep puzzle, as daytime sleep is just harder than night time sleep – we don’t have melatonin, that natural sleepy hormone, on our side like we do at night.

 I also tell them that there is no such thing as “junk sleep.”
 While a short, 20-minute nap is incredibly frustrating, it’s still something!
 And even short naps will help your child reset for the next nap, or the nighttime sleep that is to come.

 Now that you know what a short nap is, here are 5 strategies you can use to help lengthen your child’s short naps.

-If your child is a chronic short napper, the first thing to check is his sleep environment.
-Ideally, it would be so dark in his room that you can’t see your hand in front of your face.
+If your child is a chronic short napper, the first thing to check is their sleep environment.
+Ideally, it would be so dark in their room that you can’t see your hand in front of your face.

 If there is any light streaming through your child’s window during nap time, it could make it harder to not only fall asleep but to also stay asleep beyond that first sleep cycle, hence a short nap!

 A quick “hack” to darken your child’s room while waiting for a more longterm solution is using foil and painter’s tape; overlap the foil and put tape anywhere the foil is touching and along the window frames so that no light can come through!